ValksGodotTools/Template/README.md

 If the GodotUtils folder is still empty for whatever reason, run `git submodule update --init --recursive`

 ### :two: Run the game with `F5`
+> [!IMPORTANT]
+> I may have forgot to set the main scene back to the setup scene.
+You can easily switch it back to this, it is located in `res://Genres/0 Setup/setup.tscn`

 > [!NOTE]
 > Steps 2 to 4 change setup settings and delete unneeded assets.
 These steps are optional.